What is Vardenafil 20mg?

 However, the difference noted between 10mg and 20mg was minimal considering the increase in the active ingredient.

-This is one of the reasons why the 10mg dose is the starting dose and the 20mg dose is only prescribed in certain circumstances.
+This is one of the reasons why the 10mg dose is the manufacturer's recommended starting dose and the 20mg dose is only prescribed in certain circumstances.

 To read more details on the different doses of Levitra tablets, refer to the pages below.